mastodon/fediverse_auxiliary_service_provider_specifications/README.md

 ![Fediverse instances using difference auxiliary service providers](images/instances_using_providers.svg)

-Read a more thorough explanation in the [Provider Instance Interaction Specification](general/provider_instance_interaction_v0.1.md).
+Read a more thorough explanation in the [Provider Instance Interaction Specification introduction](general/v0.1/introduction.md).

 ## List of Specifications

 ### General

-[Provider Instance Interaction](general/provider_instance_interaction_v0.1.md) specifies the initial setup of the instance and provider relationship and their general interaction.
+[Provider Instance Interaction](general/v0.1/) specifies the initial setup of the instance and provider relationship and their general interaction.
 This should be common to all providers and forms the basis for the other specifications below.

 ### Dummy